A trajectorial interpretation of the dissipations of entropy and Fisher information for stochastic differential equations: Dissipation of the Fisher information : comparison with the computations and results in

 $\exists \lambda>0$ such that for all smooth function $v:\R^d \to \R$ and all $x\in \R^d$:

 which implies exponential convergence at rate $2\lambda$ of the $U-$Fisher information and the $U-$ relative entropy.

-We may combine this criterion with ours by introducing some $C^1$ function $\alpha: \R^d\to [0,1]$ and writing the finite variation part on the right hand side of the first line in \eqref{propdissiprewrites} as $(1-\alpha) $ multiplied by the expression \eqref{finitevarpart} plus $\frac{1}{2}\alpha $ multiplied by the finite variation part in the right hand side of \eqref{finitevarpart2}.
+We may combine this criterion with ours by introducing some $C^1$ function $\alpha: \R^d\to [0,1]$ and writing the finite variation part on the right-hand side of the first line in \eqref{propdissiprewrites} as $(1-\alpha) $ multiplied by the expression \eqref{finitevarpart}, plus $\frac{1}{2}\alpha $ multiplied by the finite variation part in the right-hand side of \eqref{finitevarpart2}.
 Because of the integration by parts performed in the proof of Theorem \ref{thdissipentro}, the mixed criterion involves the derivatives of $\alpha$.
 Let

 This ultimate mixed criterion writes

 $\exists \lambda>0$ such that for all smooth function $v:\R^d \to \R$ and all $x\in \R^d$:

 and also implies exponential convergence at rate $2\lambda$ of the $U-$Fisher information and the $U-$ relative entropy.